-I graduated from the joint doctoral program in social work and sociology at the University of Michigan in 2015 and am now a researcher at Mathematica Policy Research.
-I study social programs and policies designed to improve the economic circumstances of poor Americans– Unemployment Insurance, Temporary Assistance to Needy Families, Supplemental Security Income and reforms to the criminal justice system.
+I graduated from the joint doctoral program in social work and sociology at the University of Michigan in 2015 and am now a senior policy analyst at the Washington Center for Equitable Growth, where I work to foster research on family economic security and to connect that work to policy conversations.
 With Alexandra Murphy and Jamie Griffin, I am investigating how transportation insecurity shapes inequality.

 Previously, I worked at Mathematica Policy Research, where I was a human services researcher studying TANF, labor programs, and criminal justice.
 Before graduate school, I worked at Fountain House, an organization serving individuals with serious mental illness.
 There, I learned on the job about the importance of meaningful work and strong relationships for individual well-being.